-As with any big city, there is a myriad of options available when choosing an apartment in Detroit.
-While it may not have an iconic skyline like New York City or Seattle, there are still many decent high-rise spots in the city’s central districts.
+As with any big city, there are myriad options available when choosing an apartment in Detroit.
+While it may not have an iconic skyline like New York City or Seattle, there is still plenty of decent high-rise accommodation in the Detroit’s central districts.
 Along with this, there are also smaller condos and low-rise residential blocks, especially in the suburbs.

 There is a huge variety of houses available in Detroit’s middle- and upper-class neighbourhoods.
-Going against the stereotypical vision of Detroit as an urban jungle, there are loads of safe suburbs perfect for raising families.
-A huge range of housing styles can be seen in Detrot from gorgeous Gilded Age properties to Gothic Revival, Federal and Victorian-style homes.
+In contrast to the stereotypical image of Detroit as an urban jungle, there are loads of safe suburbs perfect for raising families.
+A huge range of housing styles can be seen in Detroit from gorgeous Gilded Age properties to Gothic Revival, Federal and Victorian-style homes.

 Finding accommodation in Detroit

 Online listings are the primary way of exploring housing options in Detroit and a good way for new arrivals to familiarise themselves with the city’s property market prior to relocation.
-Alternatively, real estate agents are also an option.
-However, they will charge a fee for their services.
+Alternatively, real-estate agents are also an option, though they will charge a fee for their services.

 When looking for a home in Detroit, families should consider areas close to schools and colleges, and working professionals should also factor in their work commute, which can become tedious as there is a degree of traffic congestion in the city.